Access our Pharmacy System

 Prior Authorization Criteria

-- Click here to learn which drugs require Prior Authorization.
+- Click here to learn which drugs require Prior Authorization for 2019.

 - Click here to find the Prior Authorization and Exception Request form.